p2p-way/p2p-agent-infra/terraform/readme.md

  Agent will use only `desired_capacity` value from Ansible to manage nodes count.

- Besides the variables in [Agent use control center](#agent-use-control-center), we should adjust the following
+ Besides the variables in [Agent uses control center](#agent-uses-control-center), we should adjust the following

  - *variables.auto.tfvars*
    ```diff